Music @ The Cellar

 All musical tastes are fully satisfied.

-Steve and George play a mix of Bluegrass, Blues and Country on guitar.
+Steve and George will take you through a magical mystery tour of Country, Bluegrass, Blues, Soul and Country Rock on guitar.
 Their arrangements of well-known covers and entertainingly obscure melodies are delivered with rich harmony-vocals.

 The Fab Twins acoustic duo Stace and Jon deliver the full range of the Beatles incredible back catalogue, from Please Please Me to Abbey Road, in their own close vocal harmony style.